ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 # Introduction {#introduction}

-While HTTP provides the CONNECT method (see {{Section 9.3.6 of !HTTP=RFC9110}}) for creating a TCP {{!TCP=RFC0793}} tunnel to a proxy, prior to this specification it lacked a method for doing so for UDP {{!UDP=RFC0768}} traffic.
+While HTTP provides the CONNECT method (see {{Section 9.3.6 of !HTTP=RFC9110}}) for creating a TCP {{!TCP=RFC0793}} tunnel to a proxy, it lacked a method for doing so for UDP {{!UDP=RFC0768}} traffic prior to this specification.

-This document describes a protocol for tunnelling UDP to a server acting as a UDP-specific proxy over HTTP.
+This document describes a protocol for tunneling UDP to a server acting as a UDP-specific proxy over HTTP.
 UDP tunnels are commonly used to create an end-to-end virtual connection, which can then be secured using QUIC
 {{!QUIC=RFC9000}} or another protocol running over UDP.
 Unlike CONNECT, the UDP